 Over a 12-month period, Shogun has the highest DM yields of any ryegrass we have tested.
-It produces more than most perennial ryegrasses in summer and autumn, and in winter and early spring its growth is comparable to an Italian.
+It produces more than most perennial ryegrasses in summer and autumn.
 This level of feed supply frees up more paddocks for renewal.
 The increased profitability Shogun can generate also helps fund investment in regular pasture renewal.